Pairing Food and Wine It's Easy

 Awards: "Vino Challenge International Superlative Wine. " Won The GOLD In 1999.

 Availability: Generally available.
 Produced and sold in Denmark.
-Known to be distributed in parts of United Kingdom, Europe and North America.
+Known to be distributed in parts of United Kingdom, Europe, and North America.
 Regional.
 Available for on-line ordering in some markets.
-As a rule most wine stores in the United States carry it, and some supper markets carry Kijafa for the low price of $9.00 - $11.00
+As a rule, most wine stores in the United States carry it, and some supermarkets carry Kijafa for the low price of $9.00 - $11.00

 Cherry Kijafa Cocktail Recipes

 3/4 oz fresh lime juice